 When the government transfers cash to people and businesses, consumers will have more money to spend on things.
 So sellers, not being stupid, will raise prices.
 This is measured in the Consumer Price Index (CPI) – changes in “inflation rates” are actually changes in the CPI, measured year over year.

 This is, in fact, how it’s supposed to work and a little inflation is normal and expected.
 The movement of that one metric doesn’t mean those bailout decisions were wrong.
 (They should be judged on the myriad economic changes they made, both good and bad).

-- We all learned to work remotely, so people are moving away from places that are expensive.
+- We all learned to work remotely, so people are moving away from expensive places.
 Then, they drive up prices in their new home.
 For instance, Miami apartment rents have grown by 58% during the last two years, according to Realtor.com.
 That compares with a 19% national average increase in the same period.
 Those are both huge numbers, but they are still a deal to the people moving in.